frontendweb3/section-blog-theme/README.md

   </a>
 </div>

-<div > </div>
+<div style="margin: 5px auto;width:100%;"></div>

 ### Installation

-The Installation of the section blog theme is a lot easier.
+The Installation of the [section blog theme](https://www.npmjs.com/package/section-blog-theme) is a lot easier.
 You can install the section blog theme with the following command.

 ```bash
 pnpm add nextra section-blog-theme